mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    //echo -a $hfind(Colors, *ary*, 1, w)

-Which will return “Mary”. because Mary appeared before Gary in the iteration list of items.
-Prior to v7.53 it returned “Gary” because that name appeared first in the iteration list.
+Which will return "Mary". because Mary appeared before Gary in the iteration list of items.
+Prior to v7.53 it returned "Gary" because that name appeared first in the iteration list.

 .. note:: Using a non-hashed method for finding an item or data using $hfind is an inefficient way to retrieve values and items.
 See the explanation below for why mIRC will iterate over the hash table for every $hfind - so time required per lookup will increase linearly with the table size.
-If it is possible to do so, then it’s best to get a value using $hget using its item name.
+If it is possible to do so, then it's best to get a value using $hget using its item name.

 .. note:: Use of $hfind to find the specific records that you want is, however, still likely to result in much better performance than iterating over the hash table using $hget(table,n) because mIRC can execute the single $hfind using compiled code rather than executing the large number of mSL statements needed to loop over the hash table using $hget.

 Technical Explanation
 ~~~~~~~~~~~~~~~~~~~~~

-mIRC’s hash tables are implemented as follows.
+mIRC's hash tables are implemented as follows.

-1. When you create a hash table, it is created with a defined number of “slots” (or “buckets”).
+1. When you create a hash table, it is created with a defined number of "slots" (or "buckets").
 2. When you add an item to the table using /hadd, a hash algorithm calculates a bucket number based on the item name.
 Each bucket holds a linked-list of items whose names map to that bucket number, with each new item being added to the list of items in that bucket.
 3. When you look up an item by name using $hget, then the same hash algorithm is used to locate the bucket it will be stored under and then the linked-list in that bucket is searched sequentially for the item.
 The purpose of hashing is to perform this kind of lookup on potentially large tables with faster performance.
 If a table has 101 buckets each containing 10 items, it is much faster to search within the 10 items than to search within all 1010 items.
 4. When you get an item by position using $hget(table,position), or use $hfind to search data or search using wildcards or regular expressions, then the hash algorithm cannot be used to identify the correct bucket, and instead mIRC has to iterate across part or all of the hash table to count or to find the record you want.